(518) 782-9100

 Reaffirmed Debt

-When a debt is reaffirmed means that the debtor has entered into an agreement with a lender during a bankruptcy to continue making payments on the account rather than allow the debt to be discharged.
-Debts are usually reaffirmed to allow a debtor to keep a piece of collateral, such as a car or home, that they can afford and otherwise don’t want a creditor to seize.
-Only a Chapter 7 debtor may reaffirm a debt.
+Reaffirmed debt refers to an agreement made between a debtor and a creditor during a bankruptcy case to continue making payments on a debt rather than having it discharged.
+Reaffirming a debt is typically done to keep collateral, such as a car or home, that a debtor can afford and wants to protect from seizure by the creditor.
+Only Chapter 7 debtors may reaffirm a debt.

 Repayment Plan